xankmoney/whitepaper/xank-white-paper_en.md

 Bitcoin’s Proof-of-Work is notorious for its excessive consumption of electricity that rivals that of entire countries’ electricity usage.
 Unlike Proof-of-Work, Avalanche is a green, quiescent, and efficient protocol that does not use energy when there are no decisions to be made in the ecosystem.
 One of Xank’s core convictions is to eradicate pollution in the world, and Avalanche’s sustainability reduces the usage of electric power.
 Doing so will diminish the need for electricity generation, a process that emits greenhouse gases that contribute to air pollution.

-_Privacy_
+_Auditable Privacy_

 Privacy, whether it is built into the blockchain or made possible through an external application, is essential for a cryptocurrency like Xank.
-Xank will enable optional transactional privacy that will be implemented at the wallet level to allow for users to protect their identity and data.
-The Xank Universal Wallet will follow after the footsteps of Samourai Wallet<sup id="a3">[3](#f3)</sup> and Wasabi Wallet<sup id="a4">[4](#f4)</sup> to ensure private transactions for not only bitcoin transactions but also for those of other cryptocurrencies.
+Xank will enable auditable privacy that will be implemented at the network layer to allow for users to protect their identity and data, while using specialized zero-knowledge proofs to remain publicly auditable.
 With built-in privacy features, the Xank Universal Wallet will prevent the unwanted exposure of users’ personal information.

 In summary, Avalanche is a third-generation protocol that displays advantages over other protocols that are prevalent today.
 Avalanche will give the Xank network the decentralization, speed, security, and quiescence that is required for Xank to perform as the next-generational stable cryptocurrency.